JakeHump/dwa15-spring2017-notes/03_Laravel/25_Seeders.md

 Benefits of using seed data:
 + Good for __development environments__, where you don't have real data to work with yet.
-+ Good for __testing__, so that your testing scripts has disposable data to work with.
++ Good for __testing__, so that your testing scripts have disposable data to work with.
 + Good for __collaboration__; if another developer (or TA or instructor) clones your project they can quickly build their tables using your migrations, and fill those tables with sample data using your seeders.

 We saw a quick-and-dirty example of seeding the `books` table at the start of the Eloquent notes when you ran raw SQL in phpMyAdmin to enter some books.